 While the township is well known for its peaceful and tranquil atmosphere, Mission beach is also a modern and thriving tourism destination offering all the facilities you would expect to see, such as:

 Wide variety of restaurants offering a range of cuisines.
-These includes Millers Beach Bar & Grill and Nana Thai within walking distance.
+These include Nana Thai within walking distance.
 Mission Reef Resort and Spicy Thai within are only a 2 minute drive away and many others offering great choices within the Mission Beach area.
 Some of these restaurants offer a free pick-up of passengers

 Numerous take away, cafe outlets and sidewalk coffee shops